-In his explanation of power and ruling in relation to people, Plato’s infamous “Philosopher-King” idea goes something like this: Those who don’t deserve power will always make open bids to reach for it, usurp it, crave it and pursue it.
+In his explanation of power and ruling, Plato’s infamous “philosopher king” idea goes something like this: Those who don’t deserve power will always make open bids to reach for it, usurp it, crave it and pursue it.
 Those who truly should be in power…are precisely those who will shy away from its open pursuit.

-Merit-based promotions relying on more than just “competence” seem far-fetched, an idea discussed only at after-work functions and cocktail parties, typically after the 3rd drink.
+Merit-based promotions relying on more than just “competence” seem far-fetched, an idea discussed only at after-work functions and cocktail parties, typically after the third drink.

-Here are 5 issues you’d want to address to close the gap between your ambition and reality, and bring you closer to the next promotion:
+Here are five issues you’d want to address to close the gap between your ambition and reality, and bring you closer to the next promotion:

 Kill Your Entitlement

 You can’t teach an old dog new tricks – but you’re certainly going to have trouble teaching an entitled dog anything at all.

 This is one of the hardest things to quash since a sense of entitlement is tied so closely to one’s ego.
 And, thanks to Freud, we all know what a little nuisance that thing can be.

 Entitlement plays out in the workplace as expectation and assumption.
 You expect that certain things will be given to you because you come from a particular place.
 Perhaps you have a particular degree from a particular institution that you think makes you far more valuable than the Joe Schmoe who was promoted last week.